michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 Thanks to the [bashonubuntuonwindows community at Reddit](https://www.reddit.com/r/bashonubuntuonwindows/) for proofing this guide each update!

-Thanks to [Brenden Hesse](https://twitter.com/Brendan_LH) for including my in an [article he wrote on getting started with WSL](https://lifehacker.com/how-to-get-started-with-the-windows-subsystem-for-linux-1828952698) ( which I didn't know about until after I started seeing a bunch of traffic here.)
+Thanks to [Brenden Hesse](https://twitter.com/Brendan_LH) for including this guide in an [article he wrote on getting started with WSL](https://lifehacker.com/how-to-get-started-with-the-windows-subsystem-for-linux-1828952698) ( which I didn't know about until after I started seeing a bunch of traffic here (: )

+Also, Thank you to [Code Fellows](https://codefellows.org) for adopting this guide into their coursework for students who want to go through their courses on Windows machines instead of on a Mac.

 Thank you!